-Whether it’s gala events, soliciting donors or selling raffle tickets, nonprofit organizations live and die by their budgets and funding streams.
+Whether it’s gala events, soliciting donors or selling raffle tickets, nonprofit organizations live and die by theirdigital_marketing_for_nonprofits budgets and funding streams.

 Finding a steady revenue stream can be vexing especially for smaller nonprofits.